 Is it all-inclusive?
 What’s “extra”?
 Most of the costs of participation are included in the Festival Package pricing.
 Items that are not included are discussed further in FAQs.
 See the Package Pricing and Inclusion details here.

 Depending on the package purchased, most of your meals are included with packages found on the Festival Package and Pricing page of this packet.
 Meals not included in your chosen package may be added at an additional charge or you may choose to arrange these meals off-property on your own.
 Extra nights of stay outside of Wednesday through Saturday may be added for an additional fee.
 Please contact Music for All for details at email@example.com.

 Part of what makes the Music for All National Festival such an unparalleled experience for students is the attention to detail and world-class quality that goes into every aspect.
 Music for All produces a glossy, high-quality program book for the Festival that includes information on all of the participating ensembles.
 This program is a lifelong keepsake and included in each Festival package.

-Please note that for 2022, Music for All has eliminated the requirement for participating ensembles to sell one full page of advertising.
+Please note that since 2020, Music for All has eliminated the requirement for participating ensembles to sell one full page of advertising.
 The size of the book will be reduced accordingly, with each band, orchestra, and choir receiving one full page for content including student names, repertoire, director and conductor names, and ensemble group photo.
 Chamber ensembles and percussion ensembles will receive a partial page with the same ensemble information.

 Each invited ensemble receives one complimentary room package (including meals and admission).
 Additional individuals are allowed in the director room (e.g., assistant directors, spouses, family, etc.).
 Information on additional costs for these individuals will be included in your Festival acceptance packet.
 To enhance security and to help ensure Festival decorum, chaperones may not be housed in a director room.